djalbat/yapp/README.md

 *If you just want to see Yapp in action without further ado*, then clone this repository, open the `index.html` file and choose a language.

-*If you are interested in contributing to Yapp*, in particular contributing to its grammars, then see the contribution section below.
+*If you are interested in contributing to Yapp*, in particular contributing to its grammars, then see the contributions section below.

 Otherwise read on.

 Yapp is a fully fledged pretty printer and text editor.
-It has a powerful lexer and parser under the hood, as well as the ability to process content in order to refine its appearance still further after parsing.
-The result is an appearance that rivals the best open source and commercial editors.
+It has a powerful lexer and parser under the hood, and can process content after parsing in order to refine its appearance still further.
+The result is an experience that rivals the best open source and commercial editors.

 Yapp is fully configurable.
 You can style it overall or target specific syntaxes.
 Yapp's plugin architecture also makes it easy to support additional languages.
 Yapp also supports [FiraCode](https://github.com/tonsky/FiraCode).
 See the dedicated section below for more details.

 ## Installation